 The types of credit card interest charges explained

 Once you understand how credit card interest is calculated in general, note that there are different types of interest charges that apply when you use your credit card in different ways.
 Here’s the main types of interest charges and how they apply.

 These charges are for standard purchasing costs; such as when you go to the shops, get groceries, or when you pay a bill online.
 You can minimise these charges by opting to use a standard savings/transaction account card in lieu of a credit card for everyday transactions.

 This is the interest you’re charged on cash transactions.
-You can avoid this by not using your credit card to withdraw cash from ATMs or performing funds transfers.
+You can avoid this by not using your credit card to withdraw cash from ATMs or at the supermarket check-out, or for purchasing foreign currency or performing international money transfers.

-Like the name would imply, this is the interest you’re charged when you perform a balance transfer from one credit card provider to another.
-Any unpaid debt at the end of the special offer period typically reverts to the purchase interest rate.
-But check the details of the offer before signing up for the balance transfer.
+Like the name would imply, this is the interest you’re charged when you perform a balance transfer from one credit card to another.
+Any unpaid debt at the end of the balance transfer period typically reverts to the purchase interest rate or the cash advance rate.

 Always check the details of the offer before signing up for a balance transfer.

 You should also be mindful that you can avoid interest pitfalls simply by paying off your credit card balance within the interest free period.
 This period varies from institution to institution, but is usually 44 or 55 days and gives you a chance to pay off your account in full before the bank charges any interest.

 The usual exceptions are when you make a cash advance or a balance transfer – the bank will begin charging you interest immediately.

 The most important thing to understand is that interest never goes away; it accumulates until you pay off the closing balance of your account.
 To avoid being hit by massive interest charges, don’t just pay of the minimum amount due every month – pay it off in full.